DareChase/Software-Design-Lab/templates/goals.md

-# $NAME's Course Goals
+# Darren's Course Goals

 ## Goal One

-Use better pedagogy!
+Libguide
 -----

 Benchmark: Learn three new things about scaffolding.